bradflaugher/AI-101/README.md

   - [LLaMA 2](https://duckduckgo.com/?q=llama+2+chat+online&t=ftsa&ia=web)
   - or [GPT-4](https://github.com/xtekky/gpt4free)

+---

 # Final Project Ideas 🚀

+Bootcampers will spend a tremendous time working on final projects that are targeted to the bootcamper's career goals.
+For an example final presentation see [Oleh's Video (YouTube)](https://www.youtube.com/watch?v=I-KL-mWF548) and [Oleh's Repository (GitHub)](https://github.com/MorhaliukOL/ML_Project). 🎥🎞️📁 You can also see more final project presentations and source code on [Brad's Youtube Channel](https://www.youtube.com/@bradflaugher2452/videos). 📺👨‍💻

 * ⭐ [Contribute to data collection for Open-Assistant](https://github.com/LAION-AI/Open-Assistant#contributing-to-data-collection) 📋
 * ⭐ [Use Scikit-LLM to categorize some text](https://github.com/iryna-kondr/scikit-llm) 📚
 * ⭐⭐[Instruct-tune LLaMA on consumer hardware](https://github.com/tloen/alpaca-lora) 🏎️ or [use Medusa Chat2 to LoRA rank LLaMA2](https://github.com/Medusa-ML/Chat2)